“What you get by achieving your goals is not as important as what you become by achieving your goals.”

 In order to craft a compelling message that resonates with the people important to your business, you need to know who’s in the conversation.

 You have an audience.
 Every business does.
 You also have an ideal client.
 Those people have specific interests, dislikes, and passions.
-You need to pinpoint all of these areas to create a marketing strategy that speaks to your personas.
+You need to pinpoint all of these areas to create a marketing strategy that speaks to your target market.
 Not just as it relates to your product or service, but also as it relates to the interests your audience holds dear.
-Read our article on creating buyer personas

 ❏ Create detailed personas of your target customers